eevgeniy86/cataloger-of-walking-routes/README.md

 **relations**

-Not very useful api at the moment, using for debug, will be removed or refactored in the future.
+Not very useful api at the moment, used for debugging, will be removed or refactored in the future.

 - GET */route/{id}/relation* - get relations for the route by route id